A little anecdote – not so anecdotal – about the arrival of a new employee. Doesn't this remind you of a situation you've already experienced?

 L’onboarding informatique, c'est l’ensemble des actions mises en place pour permettre un bon accueil du nouveau collaborateur du point de vue informatique.
 Cela regroupe l’ensemble de ce qui touche au service informatique : matériels et comptes.
 49 % des nouveaux arrivants déclarent que leur poste de travail n’était pas entièrement installé selon l'étude du cabinet Robert Walters.

-Make sure that his equipment is present and operational on the day, but above all, make sure that the transmission of access has been done according to security rules.
-Forget the password on a post-it note on the employee's PC 😉.
+Make sure their equipment is present and operational on day one, but above all, make sure that access has been transmitted according to security rules.
+So we forget the password posted on a post-it on the employee's PC 😉.

 2. Telephony

-Telephony, too, needs to be ready, both in terms of hardware and settings.
+Telephony must also be ready, both in terms of hardware and configuration.

-As we saw earlier, an employee without a mailbox is inevitably blocked, so think upstream about the various settings for instances such as Active Directory, mail, Google workspace / Microsoft 365, Slack...
+As we saw earlier, an employee without an email address is necessarily blocked, so think ahead about the various settings for instances such as Active Directory, email, Google Workspace / Microsoft 365, Slack, etc.

-As account creation is a sensitive part of onboarding, the IT department must ensure that a smooth process is in place.
-This implies rigor and, unfortunately, a lot of back-and-forth with HR and managers.
-It's a time-consuming process.
+As account creation is a sensitive part of onboarding, the IT department will ensure that a smooth process is in place.
+This implies rigor and, unfortunately, many back-and-forths with HR and managers.
+This is time to take into account.

 4. Passwords

-Another rule that should be adopted by all companies is that the first password is temporary, and employees should be asked to change it the first time they log on.
+Another rule that should be adopted in all companies is that the initial password should be temporary, and employees should be prompted to change it upon their first login.

 A solution

-To achieve this, IT will certainly need administrative information held by HR, and the two departments will need to liaise upstream.
+For this, IT will certainly need administrative information held by HR; the two departments will need to liaise in advance.

 Think automation!
-In fact, there are a number of software packages available that link your HR source, such as an HRIS, to the Active Directory (or other user directories), to gather the necessary information without systematically disturbing IT and HR staff.
-Parameters are set in a single operation, eliminating the risk of errors.
+Indeed, there are many software solutions that allow you to link your HR source, such as an HRIS, to Active Directory (or other user directories) in order to collect the necessary information without systematically disturbing people in the IT and HR departments.
+The settings are configured only once, and the risk of errors is eliminated.

-Identity and access management (IAM) software is therefore a real asset when it comes to onboarding a new employee.
+Identity and access management (IAM) software is therefore a real asset in employee onboarding.

-It resolves many points of friction and saves an enormous amount of time.
-You can automate account creation, modification and suspension, password transmission and IT inventory management.
-You'll also be able to better manage your licenses by only paying for what you use.
+It resolves many points of friction and saves a lot of time.
+You automate your account creations, modifications, and suspensions, your password transmission, and your IT stock management.
+You will also have better management of your licenses by only paying for what you consume.

-Here are a few questions to ask yourself about the software:
+Here are some questions to ask about the software:

 Software compatibility